 Military aircraft from other NATO and Allied Nations are permitted to make small-scale use of the UK Low Flying System, and the majority of foreign use is during NATO exercises that enable interoperability training to take place.
-Foreign aircraft are authorised to use the UK Low Flying System on a strictly reciprocal basis, and may only fly at heights that UK military aircraft could fly in their country.
+Foreign aircraft are authorised to use the UK Low Flying System on a strictly reciprocal basis, and may only fly at heights that UK military aircraft are permitted to fly in their country.
 A pre-requisite for using the UK Low Flying System is that all foreign crews are briefed by UK aircrew, and training sorties are planned on UK military mapping that shows all low flying avoidance areas.
 United States Air Force aircraft permanently based in the UK are not regarded as foreign visitors, but are subject to the same regulations as UK military aircraft.
+In training year 2008-2009 foreign aircraft accounted for 329 low flying hours, or 0.63% of the total.